hapax/hapax.github.io/_posts/2021-01-26-paradox-bus.md

 	</figure>

-It's a little tricky, of course, to formulate what it means to place the buses uniformly on an infinite line, and this is exactly what the [Poisson process](https://en.wikipedia.org/wiki/Poisson_point_process#Homogeneous_Poisson_point_process) (and more generally [renewal theory](https://en.wikipedia.org/wiki/Renewal_theory#Inspection_paradox)) achieves.
+It's a little tricky, of course, to formulate what it means to place the buses "uniformly" on an infinite line, and this is exactly what the [Poisson process](https://en.wikipedia.org/wiki/Poisson_point_process#Homogeneous_Poisson_point_process) (and more generally [renewal theory](https://en.wikipedia.org/wiki/Renewal_theory#Inspection_paradox)) achieves.